cs-ed/ed-tech-plan-AlexRErwin/README.md

 describe how you address class resiliency, such as adapting to transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.

+To be successful in this technology class, students will need to have the proper tools to practice key techniques.
+Each student will have access to a computer with a web browser, and all family's have the opportunity to a district subidized ISP.
+Each day will begin with typing technique practice or programming practice problems to increase these foundational skills.
+Students will create their ow projects using pairir programming.
+One student will drive the keyboard while the other serves as navigator.
+The goal of this approach is level the skill gap between students of varying prior knowledge levels.